Paramount Network: Spike (2003–2018)

 In April 2003, MTV Networks announced that TNN would be relaunched as Spike TV on June 16.
 Promoted with the slogan "The First Network for Men", the relaunch would target young adult males aged 18–34—a demographic MTV Networks believed was being underserved by other cable networks.
-New programming announced for the channel included the miniseries 10 Things Every Guy Should Experience, Ride with Funkmaster Flex, and a slate of adult animation series such as Gary the Rat, Ren & Stimpy "Adult Party Cartoon" (an adult-oriented revival of The Ren & Stimpy Show), and Stripperella.
-Other planned programming included interstitial segments on health, technology, finance, and automotive news in collaboration with Men's Health, Stuff, and CBS MarketWatch.
-They would be joined by existing programming such as film blocks, Monday Night Raw, and recent acquisitions such as CSI and Star Trek.
+New original programming announced for the channel included the miniseries 10 Things Every Guy Should Experience, Ride with Funkmaster Flex, and a slate of adult animation series such as Gary the Rat, Ren & Stimpy "Adult Party Cartoon" (an adult-oriented revival of The Ren & Stimpy Show), and Stripperella.
+Other planned programming included interstitial segments on health, technology, finance, and automotive news in collaboration with Men's Health, CBS MarketWatch, and Stuff.

 Three days before the planned launch date, film director and actor Spike Lee won a New York Supreme Court injunction preventing Viacom from using the "Spike TV” name.
 Lee claimed that due to his well-known popularity in Hollywood, viewers would therefore assume that he was associated with the new channel.
 Lee stated in court papers that: "The media description of this change of name, as well as comments made to me and my wife, confirmed what was obvious—that Spike TV referred to Spike Lee."
 Spike Jones Jr., son of comic musician Spike Jones, became a party to the lawsuit as part of Viacom's defense to protect the rights to his father's name.
 Most of the new programming would premiere on the originally-planned date as a soft launch; at this time, the TNN name and logo were downplayed in favor of the "First Network for Men" tagline.
 The suit was settled on July 8, 2003, with Lee admitting that he did not believe that Spike TV was intentionally trying to trade upon his name.